raft-tech/TANF-app/docs/Technical-Documentation/Architecture-Decision-Record/022-app-monitoring.md

 ### Why Prometheus-Loki-Grafana

-Grafana shall provide a visualization dashboard for these various tools which will collect and aggregate performance metrics, system logs, and deeper analysis for all aspects of our systems: frontend, proxies, backend, databases, and even networking.
+Grafana shall provide a visualization dashboard for these various tools which will collect and aggregate performance metrics, system logs, and allow deeper analysis for all aspects of our systems: frontend, proxies, backend, databases, and even networking.
 Additionally, the development team will seek to hone a proactive alerting system for out-of-threshold issues and errors for improved visibility of system issues.

+The storing of system logs will allow more expedient troubleshooting and debugging that is currently out of reach with Cloud.gov's existing Kibana interface.
+The ability to find and correlate log events is critical to technical analysis of faults, performance degradation, and system's overall health.

+By having our monitoring ecosystem take in performance metrics, we will garner performance metrics over time as opposed to simply a live snapshot as is currently provided.
+This will allow to spotting of anomolous or out-of-bounds behaviors such as out of memory, high memory, cpu spikes, and disk thrashing.

+Finally, having all of this data in one place will allow technical staff to easily cross-reference given time periods with problematic performance, ongoing issues, or error stacktraces leading to a holistic view of all of our applications both in lower tier development sites and in critical production.

 ## Consequences

-Increased platform costs for running these tools
+* Increased platform costs for running these tools
-Time and effort maintaining and configuring these new systems "Noisy" notifications from from out-of-tune alerting Efforts made towards security compliance as these systems have intimate access to our systems and data Learning curve for technical staff
+* Time and effort maintaining and configuring these new systems
+* "Noisy" notifications from from out-of-tune alerting
+* Efforts made towards security compliance as these systems have intimate access to our systems and data
+* Learning curve for technical staff

 ## Notes
-Given the prohibitive costs of self-hosting Sentry in Cloud.gov, we plan on usage of Sentry's Cloud SaaS offering which will alter the boundary diagram.
+Given the prohibitive costs of self-hosting Sentry in Cloud.gov, we propose using Sentry's Cloud SaaS offering which will alter the [boundary diagram](../../Security-Compliance/diagram.png).
 The other tools in use (PLG stack and associated), will be self-hosted and maintained by the technical staff both at Raft and OFA.